mlhartme/maven-dockerbuild-plugin/README.md

 * operations: is much easier to keep a small number of different shared builds up and running.
 Otherwise, you have to check the particular build of every individual application.

-Rational: shared builds is the reason I wrote this plugin; I didn't find a proper way to do this in other Maven Docker plugins, and I want to encourage Java developers *not* to copy-paste a Docker build into their project.
+Rational: shared builds is the reason I wrote this plugin; I didn't find a proper way to do this in other Maven Docker plugins (a common approach to get close to this: provide shared base images and keep the Dockerfile in maven as small as possible).
+And I want to encourage Java developers *not* to copy-paste a Docker build into their project.